 Rosenstein is a well-known restaurant in Budapest serving traditional Hungarian and Hungarian-Jewish dishes.
 Tibor Rosenstein, currently eighty, started this family-run operation which is located a bit outside the city center and currently helmed by his son Róbert (at lunchtime, Rosenstein senior is often seen chatting away with regulars).
 Though pricey by local standards – mains are €17-25 – Rosenstein shows off the brightest side of Hungarian cuisine.

-Most of Rosenstein's long menu is a hat-tip to classic Hungarian fare.
-Patrons can sample expertly prepared goulash soup (€5), beef stew (pörkölt), paprikash (€12), and stuffed cabbage (€9) – traditional Hungarian food that have changed little over recent generations.
-The hearty catfish paprikash (€12) is another standout, which comes sprinkled with crispy specks (Rosenstein isn’t kosher).
-A recurring item on the menu is goose liver, whose best expression is the pan-fried foie gras paired with potato croquette and showered in a Tokaji sauce (€19).
+Most of the long menu is a hat-tip to classic Hungarian fare: patrons can sample tasty goulash soup, beef stew (pörkölt), paprikash, and stuffed cabbage here – traditional foods that have changed little over the generations.
+The catfish paprikash is another standout, arriving sprinkled with crispy bits of pork fat (Rosenstein isn’t kosher).
+Or the goose liver, whose best expression is the pan-fried foie gras paired with potato croquettes and drenched in a Tokaji sauce.

-Of the Jewish-influenced dishes the matzo ball soup (€5) is a must.
-On Fridays and Saturdays, Rosenstain serves cholent, the signature Sabbath dish exhibiting rich flavors thanks to hours of slow-cooking.
-The baked beans and pearl barley are topped with different cuts of beef or goose at Rosenstein (€12).
+Of the Jewish-Hungarian dishes, cholent, the signature sabbath dish of slow-cooked beans and pearl barley topped with brisket, is served on Fridays and Saturdays.
 Don't plan on doing much else the rest of the day after this hearty meal.
+Reservations are a must.